 WHU values taking care of your mental wellbeing while you study Student Counselling at WHU aims to support students with personal or academic challenges they may be facing during their studies.
 Whether facing problems with adapting to a new culture, managing the workload or finding new friends, this is an entirely confidential service with counsellors available on campus throughout the week.

 As a leading business school, WHU has attracted numerous companies to campus for recruitment purposes, and our dedicated Career Center manages around 160 company connections.
 Our career services go beyond recruitment, however, with company presentations and workshops, three recruiting fairs every year, an internal job database, and one-to-one help with CVs or interviews.

 An international business school means international languages!
 WHU is home to a number of different languages spoken on campus, but students are able to learn out of eight languages taught on-campus.
-Taught by native speakers, these include English, German, Spanish, Italian, French, Russian, Chinese and Japanese.
+Taught by native speakers, these include English, German, Spanish, Italian, French, Chinese and Japanese.